Solange Knowles: 2004–2008: Films and Sol-Angel and the Hadley St. Dreams

 After her divorce, Knowles returned to Houston to begin working on her second album.
 In 2007, Knowles renewed her management, signing a record deal with Geffen and a publishing deal with EMI.
 Knowles finished working on her second studio album in 2008 and titled the project Sol-Angel and the Hadley St. Dreams.
 It includes production by CeeLo Green, Soulshock & Karlin and Mark Ronson as well as an appearance by Bilal.
-A collection of 1960s and 1970s influenced songs, it is seen as a departure from her pop-oriented debut, with what Billboard magazine called "more of a modern twist on hip-hop and R&B flecked with tinges of blues and jazz".
-The album was released on August 26, 2008 in the United States.
+A collection of 1960s and 1970s influenced songs, it is seen as a departure from her pop-oriented debut, with what Billboard called "more of a modern twist on hip-hop and R&B flecked with tinges of blues and jazz".
+The album was released on August 26, 2008, in the United States.
 By December 2008, the album had sold over 114,000 copies according to Nielsen SoundScan.
 The album was positively received by critics, with Ian Griffin of The Guardian considering it far better than her debut.
-The album's lead single, "I Decided", was released in April 2008, and reached the top of the Billboard Hot Dance Club Play chart; Rolling Stone magazine labelled it her breakthrough single.
+The album's lead single, "I Decided", was released in April 2008, and reached the top of the Billboard Hot Dance Club Play chart; Rolling Stone labelled it her breakthrough single.
 In support of the album, Knowles began the Solange Presents Sol-Angel and the Hadley St. Dreams Tour in Britain in November 2008.

 Knowles announced via her blog that she would be releasing a series of mixtapes to coincide with the album.
 The first mixtape, I Can't Get Clearance..., includes the leaked track "Fuck the Industry (Signed Sincerely)".
 On this record, Knowles expressed her views on the current state of the music industry.
 The lyrics to the song name check some major artists such as Mary J. Blige, Ashanti, Keyshia Cole, and Beyoncé, although she made a point of stating that it does not have "a negative light to any of [them]".
 The mixtape was never released, but Knowles released "Fuck the Industry (Signed Sincerely)" as a single in 2010.